AdityaAjey/BP_Wealth_prospace_assignment/README.md

 # BP_Wealth_prospace_assignment
-Assignment for BP Wealth: Generating Alphas For Global Markets
+This is the assignment for BP Wealth: Generating Alphas For Global Markets project which I came to know through prospace.